JonghwanMun/MCL-KD/doc/experiments.md

 # Experiments

-### Training VQA Network using KD-MCL
+### Training VQA Network using MCL-KD

-You can train VQA Network using KD-MCL with following command or running `train_model.sh` in script folder.
+You can train VQA Network using MCL-KD with following command or running `train_model.sh` in script folder.

 ```bash
 CUDA_VISIBLE_DEVICES=0 python -m src.experiment.train \